 Here is a video explaining how to use the IRS Data Retrieval tool.
-Thank you, University of California, Santa Barbara.
+Thank you, HSU.

 - What is it?

 If you complete your tax returns prior to completing the FAFSA, you may be able to use data retrieval to transfer information from the Internal Revenue Service (IRS) into your FAFSA.
-The 2017-2018 FAFSA will use 2015 financial information, so most families will have completed their 2015 tax returns before filing the 2017-2018 FAFSA.
+Since the FAFSA uses financial information from two years prior to the application year, most families will have completed their tax returns before filing the FAFSA.

 - How does it work?